Alistair Spalding: Sadler's Wells

 Under Spalding, Sadler's Wells has become a world-leading production house for dance, as well as a receiving house presenting performances by international companies.

 In March 2005, he announced a new commissioning and co-producing policy at Sadler's Wells, and has since appointed Matthew Bourne, Sidi Larbi Cherkaoui, Sharon Eyal, Jonzi D, Sylvie Guillem (who became Associate Artist Emeritus on retiring at the end of 2015), Akram Khan (dancer), lighting designer Michael Hulls, Michael Keegan-Dolan, Russell Maliphant, Wayne McGregor, Crystal Pite, BalletBoyz (Michael Nunn and William Trevitt), Kate Prince, Nitin Sawhney, Hofesh Shechter, Jasmin Vardimon, and Christopher Wheeldon as Associate Artists at the theatre.

 He has also initiated projects such as the international festival of hip hop dance theatre Breakin' Convention; the Flamenco Festival London; the Global Dance Contest – an online competition to find new choreographic talent from around the world with Shu-Yi Chou (2010), James Wilton (2011) and Ihsan Rustem (2012) being named winners; as well as invited New Adventures, Company Wayne McGregor and ZooNation I The Kate Prince Company to become the theatre's Resident Companies.
 In November 2014, he appointed English National Ballet as Associate Company at Sadler’s Wells.
 Since then, he has also appointed Acosta Danza, Rosas and Tanztheater Wuppertal Pina Bausch as International Associate Companies.
 Sadler's Wells is the companies' UK home.

 Spalding was appointed Commander of the Order of the British Empire (CBE) in the 2012 Birthday Honours and was knighted in the 2022 New Year Honours, both for services to dance.

-In January 2019, Spalding received the International Citation of Merit from the International Society for the Performing Arts "for unique lifetime achievement that has enriched the international performing arts".
-Presenting him with the award, arts management agent Margaret Selby said: “In 2004, when Sadler’s Wells placed Alistair in charge, he took over a somewhat sleepy institution that was ripe for change.
-Today, because of his vision and determination, Sadler’s Wells is one of the most respected dance institutions in the world.
-Because of his unmatched reputation for risk taking, Sadler’s Wells is the model for how producing and presenting houses can and should thrive.”